johnynfulleffect/OpenCore/README.md

 The ROG BIOS has no option for the above 4G decoding so I had to disable `IncreasePciBarSize` in the Kernal : Quirks and also add `npci=0x2000` to NVRAM : Add : boot-args.

-Followed the recommended BIOS settings as well as added the HPAT ACPI and patches.
+Followed the recommended BIOS settings as well as added the HPET ACPI and patches.